persistenceOne/networks/core-1/upgrades/v5/proposal.md

 This upgrade adds the following features:

 ### pstake-native v1.2.0
-* Ablity to reopen ibc channels for ICA/ICQ on channel close
+* Ablity to reopen IBC channels for ICA/ICQ on channel close as a txn
-* Since ICA channels are ordered, they close on error, txn added so anyone can open the channel if closed

 ### Fail previous claims: Upgrade Handler
 * Upgrade handler code to fix the state of mainnet due to ICA channel close